OpenTranslationBible/open-bible/en-GB/29.Joel/md/joel-03.md

 ## Joel 3:14

-> Crowds upon crowds in the valley of decision!
+> Crowds upon crowds congregate in the valley of decision!
 > For the day of the Lord is near in the valley of decision.

 ## Joel 3:15